 Here at CloudPassage, we’ve been researching how public data can be used for real-time vulnerability alerting using principles from the United States Tsunami Warning Center.
 I am excited to announce that we will be presenting and demonstrating initial results from this research at the OWASP Global AppSec 2019 conference in Washington DC.
-Please join our session on vulnerability alerting and threat intelligence on September 13 at 4:30 pm.

 In this session, I will demonstrate how a real-time vulnerability alerting system can be built in the AWS cloud using public data.
 With more than 2000 unique vulnerabilities disclosed every month, CSOs and security practitioners have an impossible task of cutting through the noise and prioritizing the most critical issues for remediation.
 Doing this daily is excruciating and doing it only weekly is too slow.
 So wouldn’t it be nice if there was an automated system that alerted you about the most gruesome, high-profile vulnerabilities in real time and produced insights you can take action on immediately?